CristinaMendes/Park_Management/Design/us003/Readme.md

 > **Question:** What should be the accepted format for the emails?
 Should only specific email services be accepted?
 >
-> **Answer:** A valid email address consists of an email prefix and an email domain, both in acceptable formats.
+> **Answer:** A valid email address consists of an email prefix and an email project.domain, both in acceptable formats.
 The prefix appears to the left of the @ symbol.
-The domain appears to the right of the @ symbol.
+The project.domain appears to the right of the @ symbol.

 > **Question:** Is there any limitation regarding the length of the name of the collaborator?
 >